Special Services

 Psychological Evaluation

-A comprehensive psychological evaluation is used to develop a multi-faceted picture of how a student thinks, learns, and approaches new information.
-This may consist of a number of evaluation procedures including test batteries, rating scales, observations, and interviews.
-The selection of evaluation tools is determined by the School Psychologist conducting the evaluation.
+A comprehensive psychological evaluation provides a detailed understanding of how a student thinks, learns, and processes new information.
+It may include a variety of assessment methods such as test batteries, rating scales, observations, and interviews.
+The School Psychologist conducting the evaluation determines which tools are most appropriate.
 Common components of psychological evaluations include:

-Measures of Social and Emotional Functioning – Rating scales given to parents, teachers, and/or the child that measure numerous aspects of behavior and personality.
-This may include symptoms of Inattention, Hyperactivity, Depression, Anxiety, trouble with interpersonal relationships, and self-reliance.
-Scales include the Behavior Assessment Scale for Children (BASC), the Conners, and the Children’s’ Depression Index (CDI).
+Measures of Social and Emotional Functioning – Rating scales completed by parents, teachers, and/or the student assess various aspects of behavior and personality.
+These may include symptoms such as inattention, hyperactivity, depression, anxiety, difficulties in interpersonal relationships, and self-reliance.
+Commonly used assessments include the Behavior Assessment System for Children (BASC), the Conners Rating Scales, and the Social Skills Improvement System (SSIS).

-Measures of Executive Functioning – Rating scales given to parents and/or teachers that measure executive functioning (a collection of processes that are responsible for guiding, directing, and managing cognitive, emotional, and behavioral functions, particularly during active, novel problem solving).
-This helps determine a child’s ability to in areas such as inhibiting impulsive behaviors, organizing materials, and planning long term projects (e.g., the Behavior Rating Inventory of Executive Functioning-BRIEF)
+Measures of Executive Functioning – Rating scales completed by parents and/or teachers assess executive functioning, which encompasses the cognitive processes involved in guiding, managing, and regulating thinking, emotions, and behavior, especially during novel or complex problem-solving.
+These assessments help evaluate a child’s abilities in areas such as controlling impulsive behaviors, organizing materials, and planning long-term tasks.
+An example of this type of assessment is the Behavior Rating Inventory of Executive Functioning (BRIEF).

-Measures of Adaptive Skills – Rating scales given to parents and/or teachers that provide a picture of adaptive skills across the lifespan and look at areas such as communication, community use, functional academics, school and home living, health and safety, leisure, self-care, self-direction, and social skills (e.g., the Adaptive Behavior Assessment System- ABAS)
+Measures of Adaptive Skills– Rating scales completed by parents and/or teachers offer a comprehensive view of a student’s adaptive skills across various areas of daily life.
+These assessments evaluate domains such as communication, community use, functional academics, school and home living, health and safety, leisure, self-care, self-direction, and social skills.
+Examples of such tools include the Adaptive Behavior Assessment System (ABAS) and the Vineland Adaptive Behavior Scales.

-Interviews – May be conducted with teachers, parents, and/or the student
+Interviews – May be conducted with the student, parents, and/or teachers to gather information about the student’s strengths, needs, and functioning.

-The Social History consists of an interview with one or both of a student’s parents or guardians and the School Social Worker.
-This interview is used to gather background information about the student including family history (e.g., members of the family, where the family has lived), environmental or family stressors, and the student’s early development and medical history.
-Parents also provide their perception of their child’s academic and social abilities.
+Social History– The Social History involves an interview conducted by the School Social Worker with one or both of the student’s parents or guardians.
+This interview gathers background information about the student, including family composition, living history, environmental or family stressors, and the student’s early development and medical history.
+Parents also share their perspective on their child’s academic and social strengths and needs.

-At times, a more comprehensive psychological assessment may be necessary to gain a better understanding of a child’s functioning in school.
-In these instances, a Clinical Psychological evaluation is requested.
-These evaluations are completed by a licensed Clinical Psychologist.
-The psychologist will often interview parents, teachers, and/or the student, observe the student, and review the school’s files.
-Occasionally, additional evaluations (e.g., test batteries or rating scales) may be completed.
+Clinical Psychological Evaluation– Sometimes, a more in-depth psychological assessment is needed to better understand a child’s functioning in school.
+In these cases, a Clinical Psychological Evaluation is requested.
+These evaluations are conducted by a licensed Clinical Psychologist, who may interview parents, teachers, and/or the student, observe the student, and review school records.
+Additional assessments, such as test batteries or rating scales, may also be administered as needed.